edy131109/Jumping-Cat/README.md

 # License
-You are not allowed to copy the code or redistribute it.
+You can copy the code or get inspired from it but you have to give credit.
+Redistributing this program is not allowed.